I like working with small business owners for web design. My best clients either work for themselves or have less than 5 full-time employees.

 How you ask?

-Because their Business Director referred me to two small business owners he was friends with in the next 6 months.
+Because their Business Director referred me to two small business owners he was friends with during the next 6 months.

 Even though I rambled during the meeting, I displayed enough passion to leave an impression with them.
 And I was courteous after they informed me they wouldn’t be choosing me for their project.